jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 green: make it pass
 #################################################################################

-* I make the test match the expectation and the test passes
+* I change the expectation

   .. code-block:: python